 The simplest approach to redundancy is replication.
 The drawback of such scheme is its inefficiency in terms of storage.
-Another approach is erasure coding, which is able to provide the same level of reliability with much lower storage requirements [10, 13].
+Another approach is erasure coding, which is able to provide the same level of reliability with much lower storage requirements [13, 16].
 The price to pay for this is a higher maintenance cost as we explain below.

 When data are lost, a maintenance operation, called repair, is needed to replace them.
-The replacement of replicated data is trivially a copy.
+The replacement of replicated data is trivial and consists in making a copy.
 For erasure codes, instead, every bit of new data is the result of a coding operation over several other bits of data.
-This introduces additional computational cost, to perform the coding, and I/O cost needed to retrieve the bits to be coded, which in distributed systems translates into network traffic.
+This introduces additional computational cost, to perform the coding, and additional I/O cost needed to retrieve the bits to be coded, which in distributed systems translates into network traffic.